n0F4x/Game-Design-Assignment-3/Cards.md

 ### Melt

-Destroy one token on the tile you stand on.
+Remove one token from the tile you stand on.

 ### Scorch

-Destroy all tokens on the tile you stand on.
+Remove all tokens from the tile you stand on.

 ### Heat

-Destroy a random card from another player's hand.
+Discard a card from another player's hand.

 ### No more

 Draw three cards from one of the other players' piles.
-Destroy one card of them, and put the other 2 back to the pile.
+Discard one of them, and put the other 2 back to the pile.

 ### Burn!

-All players have to discard one card from their hand.
+All other players have to discard one card from their hand.

 ### Vacation